AlexanderKaluzhny/instanotifier/README.rst

 InstaNotifier
 =============

-Checks for the RSS feed periodically, accumulates new entries and sends the notifications.
+Checks the RSS feed periodically, accumulates new entries and sends the notifications.
-The notifications listing UI is implemented in React.js.
+The UI for listing of saved entries is implemented in React.js.
 Also allows rating, bookmarking, filtering, searching.
 (UI demo is deployed to Heroku free dyno `instanotifier-react.herokuapp.com`_)

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg